 - Now the base is built you can start to build your shed on top.
-Once the shed is built we recommend using an anchor kit as this will conjoin the shed and base and stop any chance of moving.
+Once the shed is built, we recommend using an anchor kit as this will join the shed and base to stop movement.

 A concrete block base is one of the easiest to build.
 Instead of pouring concrete onto your garden and ruining a section this block base can be removed or moved very easily.

-If this still seems like a process that you have no time for or is too hard for you, check out our fantastic shed bases on offer on site that removes all the hassle of the above. http://www.buyshedsdirect.co.uk/garden-sheds/shed-bases/
+If this still seems like a process that you have no time for or is too complicated for you, check out our fantastic shed bases on offer on site that removes all the hassle of the above by clicking the link here.

 Alternatively, if you want to know how to build a wooden shed base, (and the shed on top!) why not watch our videos below*?